Leiko Ikemura: Early Work: Drawings

 Ikemura first began her career in Switzerland primarily with drawing.
 Though she has continued to work in other mediums since, critics have stressed that her drawings have always been complete and individual works in themselves rather than preliminary sketches for later paintings or sculptures.

-Ikemura herself has expressed a particular emotional affinity with the medium of drawing, describing it a "immediate and honest," with this honesty being a crucial tenet to her work and lifestyle.
+Ikemura herself has expressed a particular emotional affinity with the medium of drawing, describing it as "immediate and honest," with this honesty being a crucial tenet to her work and lifestyle.
 She has also noted the vast stylistic potential of the medium and how this is manifested in her drawings throughout the course of the career.
 "There must be a hundred different possibilities of treating drawings," she said in 2019 interview, "and sometimes people think there are a hundred different people in me, because my drawings from each period are so distinctive."

 A Turn Towards Painting: Landscape, Triptychs, and Transcultural Elements

 In the early 1980s, Ikemura noticed a shift in her work.
 Working in Germany amongst other "wild painters," she found that her strokes had become aggressive, and the themes increasingly violent.
 Seeking to gain some space to regroup and start afresh, she went on a retreat to the Swiss Alps, where she began to do some work with landscape painting.

 Starting in the 1990s, she began to experiment with both small paintings, to focus more closely on specific subject matter, as well as larger-scale triptychs.
 Ikemura's triptychs consist largely of landscape elements, fusing imagery from European landscapes Japanese landscape imagery.
 They incorporate both natural scenery and animal subjects.
 Art critics and historians have surmised that her choice of the triptych is in part an act of cultural translation, another subtle incorporation of transnational religious/spiritual elements that imbues the work with the sense of abstraction and multiplicitous interpretative potential that Ikemura's artistic universe is so known for.
 The triptych is a format used by European painters throughout history, often to depict religious scenes or narratives.
 Ikemura's triptychs, in contrast, do not evoke this subject matter, and there is often no clear visual linkage between the separate panels in terms of subject; however, the use of the format still creates this subliminal association.
 In her work Genesis, Ikemura makes this association even clearer; while the landscape depicted is of the Tōkaidō, an Edo period road that spanned from present-day Tokyo to Kyoto, the title of the work links the historical Japanese trade route with the biblical story, creating a compelling, though abstract visual narrative.